Cyber-security regulation: EU Cybersecurity Act (CRA)

-EU GDPR
+EU General Data Protection Regulation (GDPR)

 The EU General Data Protection Regulation (GDPR) was set into place on 14 April 2016, but then the date of enforcement has been changed to 25 May 2018.
 The GDPR aims to bring a single standard for data protection among all member states in the EU.
 Changes include the redefining of geographical borders.
 It applies to entities that operate in the EU or deal with the data of any resident of the EU.
 Regardless of where the data is processed, if an EU citizen's data is being processed, the entity is now subject to the GDPR.

 Fines are also much more stringent under the GDPR and can total €20 million or 4% of an entity's annual turnover, whichever is higher.
 In addition, like in previous regulations, all data breaches that effect the rights and freedoms of individuals residing in the EU must be disclosed within 72 hours.

 The overarching board, the EU Data Protection Board, EDP, is in charge of all oversight set by the GDPR.

 Consent plays a major role in the GDPR.
 Companies that hold data in regards to EU citizens must now also offer to them the right to back out of sharing data just as easily as when they consented to sharing data.

 In addition, citizens can also restrict processing of the data stored on them and can choose to allow companies to store their data but not process it, which creates a clear differentiation.
 Unlike previous regulations, the GDPR also restricts the transfer of a citizen's data outside of the EU or to a third party without a citizen's prior consent.

 NIS 2 Directive

 On the 16 January 2023, the EU Parliament and Council adopted the 2022/2555 of the European Parliament and of the Council of 14 December 2022 on measures for a high common level of cybersecurity across the Union, amending Regulation (EU) No 910/2014 and Directive (EU) 2018/1972, and repealing Directive (EU) 2016/1148 (NIS Directive).
 This new Directive aims to extend the scope of obligations on entities required to take measures to increase their cybersecurity capabilities.
 The Directive also aims to harmonise the EU approach to incident notifications, security requirements, supervisory measures and information sharing.

 The National Cyber Security Bill 2024 will transpose NIS2 into Irish law once enacted.

-The National Cyber Security Bill 2024 represents a proactive step towards safeguarding Ireland's critical infrastructure and enhancing its overall cybersecurity resilience in line with European standards, as stipulated in NIS2.
+Background

+Against the backdrop of increasing dependence on digital technologies, the COVID-19 pandemic highlighted how sensitive digitised societies can be to unexpected risks.
+In light of this evidence, the European Commission reviewed the existing NIS (Network and Information Security) Directive and identified the following critical points: